c2akula/tofu/README.md

 # Tofu

-Tofu is a light-weight tensor operation library for C with broadcasting support.
+Tofu is a lightweight, NumPy-compatible tensor operation library for C with comprehensive broadcasting support.
+It provides essential linear algebra operations (inner product, matrix multiplication, outer product) optimized for embedded systems and environments where Python/NumPy isn't available.

+**Key Features:**
+- ✅ NumPy-compatible API (inner, matmul, outer)
+- ✅ Broadcasting semantics for element-wise operations
+- ✅ Support for multiple data types (int8, int16, int32, float32, etc.)
+- ✅ Zero external dependencies (pure C)
+- ✅ ESP32 cross-compilation support
+- ✅ Comprehensive test coverage (63+ tests)

 ## Prerequisites
 The following steps have been tested for Ubuntu 16.04 but should work with